 What is LaTeX?

 LaTeX is a system for high-quality technical typesetting.
-Most mathematicians and many other scientists use LaTeX to typeset papers, exams, books, and more.
+Most mathematicians and many other people use LaTeX to typeset papers, exams, books, and more.
 The LaTeX Project Home Page has additional information.

 Many campus computers have PCTeX installed on them.
 PCTeX is a one-installation-does-it-all program, but it has a fee.
 There are free versions of LaTeX available online for both the PC and the Mac.